 Once you apply for protection in one country, you may apply for protection in other member countries under international conventions, providing it is within the following time limits:

 - patents and plant breeder's rights - 12 months from the date of the first application in a member country

 - designs and trade marks - 6 months from the date of the first application in a member country

 Your applications in those countries will have a 'priority date' which is the filing date of your original application.

 While you can apply outside these time limits, you cannot obtain the benefit of the international convention.
 This means any earlier disclosure of your invention or design, including publication of an application, may invalidate your rights in those countries.

 Not all countries are members of international agreements or conventions and any publication or use of your IP can prevent you obtaining protection in those countries.

 Importing and Exporting

 We have also created specific exporting information for the countries listed below.
-This may help you understand IP issues when doing business overseas, and the challenges you may face when attempting to protect your IP in other countries.
+This may help you understand IP issues when doing business overseas.

 - European Union